-Coastal Public Access and Risk grants
+Coastal Public Access and Risk Grants program 2020-21

 Given the range of risks that are inherent in a dynamic coastal environment, this program aims to support a strategic and balanced approach to risk management along the Victorian coast.

 Who can apply?

-Details on successful applications are available below.
+Details on successful CPAR Grant applications for 2017-18 and 2018-19 are available below.

 - Discuss your project and application with your DELWP regional contact (details in section 15 of the application guidelines)